Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Experimental setup

 \subsection{Training strategy}

+We make full use of the generative capabilities of our GLOW prox, by first pre-training it as a generative model, and consequently re-training it as the proximal operator in an unrolled proximal gradient scheme.

-The first step is to pre-train a Glow model.
-We leverage the existing pre-trained model from \cite{icml2020_2655}.
-The pre-trained Glow architecture consists of a sequence of affine transformations with a depth of flow 18.
+The pre-trained GLOW architecture consists of a sequence of affine transformations with a depth of flow 18.
 The number of multi-scale levels is 4.
-A total of 23,000 training images from the CelebA-HQ dataset are used \cite{Karras18}.
-They are cropped to the faces, and resized to a size of $64 \times 64$ with 3 color channels.
-The model is trained on maximizing the data-likelihood given in by:
+The model is trained on maximizing the data-likelihood of clean images given by:

-After pre-training, We untie the weights of the Glow models at every fold.
-We then train the proximal gradient network making use of the CelebA Dataset \cite{liu2015faceattributes}, from which we exclude all images that are not of faces and then crop.
-This results in 10,000 images, in total of size \(64\times64\) pixels, each with 3 color channels.
-We split the dataset into 992 training, 200 validation, and 200 testing images, and normalize them between -0.5 and 0.5.
+After pre-training, we untie the weights of the GLOW model at every fold and use it as the proximal operator.
+We then train the proximal gradient network again using the CelebA-HQ dataset, but this using corrupted-clean image pairs.
 We train the proximal gradient network for the specific image recovery tasks using a Mean Square Error (MSE) loss.
-We again employ the Adam optimizer with (lr = \(1e^{-5}\), \(\beta_1 = 0.9\), \(\beta_2 = 0.999\), and \(\epsilon = 1e-8 \)).
+We employ the Adam optimizer with (lr = \(1e^{-5}\), \(\beta_1 = 0.9\), \(\beta_2 = 0.999\), and \(\epsilon = 1e-8 \)).
 Moreover, we train the learnable step size $\mu^{(k)}$, and shrinkage factor $\lambda^{(k)}$ with a higher learning rate, namely \(1e^{-2}\).
 As before, we perform early stopping based on the validation loss.

-Leveraging the invertible nature of the glow model, we strongly reduce train-time memory of the full unfolded architecture using the approach by Putzky and Welling \cite{pputzky2019}; instead of storing all intermediate activations for back-propagation, the proximal-gradient outputs after each fold are calculated on the fly.
+Leveraging the invertible nature of the GLOW model, we strongly reduce train-time memory of the full unfolded architecture using the approach by Putzky and Welling \cite{pputzky2019}; =instead of storing all intermediate activations for back-propagation, we recalculate the gradients given the post-activations during backpropagation.